alexanderharms/Simago/README.rst

 These populations can then for example be used for experimentation in the field of machine learning or simulation studies.

-The package is available for Python 3 on `PyPI <https://pypi.org/project/simago/>`_, the source code on `Github <https://github.com/alexanderharms/Simago>`_ and the documentation on `ReadTheDocs <https://simago.readthedocs.io/en/latest/>`_.
+The `simago` package is available on `PyPI <https://pypi.org/project/simago/>`_, the source code on `Github <https://github.com/alexanderharms/Simago>`_ and the documentation on `ReadTheDocs <https://simago.readthedocs.io/en/latest/>`_.
-The package is tested for Python 3.7 and up.
+The package is released under the GPLv3 licence and tested for Python 3.7 and up.

 Usage
 -----